Updated: Oct 23

 Written by Owen Bradley, Edited by Vyas Ponnuri

 Super Sic, the young Italian rider who made absolute shockwaves during his short stint in MotoGP, passed away 12 years ago, at the Sepang International Circuit in Malaysia.

 Marco Simoncelli will always be remembered as a legend of MotoGP, and someone who could very well have gone on to potentially win championships, had misfortune not come to him, especially since the Italian had won the 250cc (Moto2) World Championship back in 2008.
 Towards the end of his MotoGP career, he was getting ever closer to the frontrunners of Casey Stoner, Valentino Rossi, Jorge Lorenzo, Andrea Dovizioso, Dani Pedrosa.

 In fact, he would have given another young upcoming rider, Marc Marquez - a very good battle for a number of championships.
 Just imagine that, Rossi vs Lorenzo vs Simoncelli vs Marquez for the 2015/16 seasons.

-Rossi and Marco were close friends, and the pair even began training together whilst Simoncelli was still in Moto2/250cc, and Rossi even described in the 2015
+Rossi and Marco were close friends, and the pair even began training together whilst Simoncelli was still in Moto2/250cc, eventually taking championship victory in the 2008 Moto2/250cc season.